rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

 # Spring REST Docs advanced feature: Code based documentation
-The idea of having documentation as code is not new and was [introduced long time ago](https://docs-as-co.de/).
+The idea of having documentation as code is not new and was [introduced a long time ago](https://docs-as-co.de/).
 One of the pioneers was [LaTeX](https://www.latex-project.org/).
 The approach is convenient among others for documenting of APIs, where you can minimize manual writing of the documentation.
 [Spring REST Docs](https://spring.io/projects/spring-restdocs) is great tooling for doing that.